'Jurriaan' Throws His Toys Out Of the Pram

 Some People Have No Respect!

-And here are yet more wise words for the uninitiated:
+And here are yet more wise words for the ignorant and the uninitiated:

 But -- leaving aside that your focus is entirely on what it cannot mean - such an absolute proof cannot be provided, because a naive concept of meaning is being used according to which meaningfulness can be definitively demarcated from meaninglessness once and for all, in virtue of certain logical rules -- analogous to a computer which converts observations into binary code.
 Since however meaning is context-dependent, often reflexive and need not display logicality, the most you can achieve is a proof that some statements are meaningful or meaningless in a limited number of contexts.
 You are just left with Popperian skepticism to the effect that there are always more illusions that you can ever hope to demolish.
 Unfortunately skepticism provides little positive orientation for behaviour, and is therefore ultimately debilitating and demeaning for a human being.
 One ought to be able to have one's doubts about matters, sure, but not to the extent that the meaning of everything at issue is put in question, since this only adds creates confusion rather than clear it up.
 You do not, in other words, clear up confusions about dialectics simply by ostentating endlessly that dialectics is meaningless.
 From a dialectician's point of view, the very fact that there are confusions and controversies about dialectics is itself significant, and can be viewed as a determinate symptom if viewed in a broader context.

-Apart from those listed in Note 01, above, the most common reactions to my work (from comrades who have 'debated' this with me on the internet, or elsewhere) are the following...
+Apart from those listed...above, the most common reactions to my work (from comrades who have 'debated' this with me on the internet, or elsewhere) are the following...

-Once more, these are often advanced by comrades who have not read a single one of my Essays (but this does not prevent them from being experts in this area, or from making things up about me), or they have merely skim-read parts of my work.
-Naturally, they would be the first to complain if anyone else did this with the writings of Marx, Engels, and Lenin.
-[This is just one of the latest examples.]
+Once more, these are often advanced by comrades who haven't read a single one of my Essays (but that doesn't prevent them from being 'experts' about me and my work, or from making things up about me) -- either that, or they have merely skim-read a few random, isolated passages.
+Naturally, they would be the first to complain if anyone else were to do the same in connection with, say, the writings of Marx, Engels, or Lenin.
+[This is just one of the latest examples.
+Here is another.]

 Indeed, Engels himself waxed indignant with Dühring over precisely this point:

-Dühring is not allowed to do this, but apparently it's OK for dialecticians to do it to my work!
+Dühring was pilloried for doing this, but apparently it is OK for dialecticians to do the same to me!

 Mercifully, we are nearing the end: